Magnolia, Texas: Arts and culture

-Government and infrastructure
+Government

 Local government

-As an incorporated city with a population of less than 5000, Magnolia is designated as a general law city under the Constitution of Texas.
+As an incorporated city with a population of over than 5,000, Magnolia is designated as a general law city under the Constitution of Texas.
 It is governed at the local level by an elected mayor and five council members.
-As of January 2023, the mayor is Todd Kana.
+As of May 2024, the mayor is Matthew "Doc" Dantzer.
 Council member Richard Carby also serves as mayor pro tem.
-The other council members are Daniel Miller, Matthew "Doc" Dantzer, Brenda Hoppe, and Jack L Huitt, Jr.
+The other council members are Daniel Miller, Buck Perino, Brandon Jacobs, and Jack L Huitt, Jr.

 In 2011 the citizenry voted to allow the sale of alcoholic beverages.
 Magnolia was the last "dry" city in Montgomery County.

-City of Magnolia Comprehensive Plan

 On April 9, 2013, the Magnolia City Council adopted a 20-year comprehensive plan entitled, "Magnolia on the Move."
 In the plan, the city outlines its vision for dealing with the projected business and residential growth in the area.
-The plan starts by identifying distinctive land use types that exist throughout the city and surrounding area: